Think of Brazil and huge swaths of tropical rainforest, swampy wetlands, rolling grasslands, rugged plateaus and green mountains come to mind.

 Buses provide most overland transport in Brazil

-For those with more time on their hands, buses are a popular and cheap way to get around Brazil, particularly between major cities and towns.
-And there are often good views en route.
-Bus services range from simple comum (conventional) buses to more luxurious leito (overnight sleepers) buses, reaching most corners of the country.
+For those with more time on their hands, buses are a popular and cheap way to get around Brazil, particularly between major cities and towns, and there are often good views en route.
+Bus services range from simple comum (conventional) buses to more luxurious leito (overnight sleeper) buses, reaching most corners of the country.

 One of the best value options for booking intercity trips in Brazil is Buser, which caters to thrifty locals and tourists.
 Book a bus using the Buser app at least a day in advance and a trip from Rio de Janeiro to São Paulo will cost you around R$60, half the usual fare.

 Bus services to major cities run at least twice a day from most major hubs, but services are often restricted to daytime routes for more remote villages.
 Always check exactly where your bus is leaving from; in small villages and rural towns, the departure point could be anything from a gas station to the entrance to a local bed and breakfast.

 Tip for taking a bus in Brazil: It’s common for schedules to change at the last minute.
 Make sure you arrive at least an hour and a half before departure or you risk waiting hours for the next service!